vxgmichel/pytango-meeting/minutes.md

  - Other compilation warnings are related to zero message queue.

-> -> We should investigate those warnings and probably report them direclty on zero message queue github
+> -> We should investigate those warnings and probably report them on the cppTango github